deeplow/qubes-onboarding-tutorial/README.md

 ui:
   - type: "step_information"
     title: "File has been copied"
-    text: The file lands in the folder "QubesIncoming".
+    text: The file lands in the folder "QubesIncoming"
     has_ok_btn: "True"
     align_vertical: "bottom"
 ```